Warren Lees

 Warren Kenneth Lees MBE (born 19 March 1952) is a New Zealand cricketer and coach.
-He played 21 Test and 31 ODIs from 1976 to 1983 as a wicket-keeper batsman.
-He was coach of the Black Caps from 1990 to 1993.
+He played 21 Test matches and 31 One Day Internationals (ODIs) between 1976 and 1983 as a wicket-keeper batsman.
+He was coach of the New Zealand national cricket team between 1990 and 1993.

+Lees was born at Dunedin in 1952 and educated at King's High School in the city.

 Domestic career

-He made his first-class debut for Otago in 1970 and extended his career until 1988.
-During this period, he played 146 matches and scored 4932 runs at 24.66 and effecting 348 dismissals.
-He took 304 catches and 48 stumping.
-He also took 2 wickets.

-In his List A career he made his debut for Otago in 1971 and he played 81 matches, he scored 1071 runs at 18.78 and he took 82 catches and did 10 stumping.
-In his final season as captain of Otago (1987–88), Otago won both the one-day and first-class competitions that season.
+Lees made his first-class debut in February 1971, playing for a New Zealand under-23 side against Auckland.
+He made his Otago debut in December 1971 and played for the province's representative side until the end of the 1987–88 season.
+He played 146 first-class matches and scored 4,932 runs as well as 81 List A matches, scoring 1,071 runs.
+In his final season as captain of Otago (1987–88), Otago won both the one-day and first-class competitions.

 International career

 Lees followed Ken Wadsworth into the New Zealand side and soon proved himself a capable wicketkeeper-batsman.
 In only his third Test, against Pakistan at Karachi in 1976–77, he made 152 at a time New Zealand were in deep trouble and followed with 46 in the second innings to save the match.

-He was very unfortunate to be left out of the tour of England in 1978, arguably being a better wicketkeeper and batsman than Jock Edwards, his replacement, which was described by one journalist as the worst wicketkeeper he had ever seen!
+He was very unfortunate to be left out of the tour of England in 1978, arguably being a better wicketkeeper and batsman than Jock Edwards, his replacement, who was described by one journalist as the worst wicketkeeper he had ever seen.
 He returned to England the following year as part the New Zealand side which reached the semi-finals of the World Cup, but the emergence of Ian Smith meant that these opportunities thereafter were limited.

 In 1982–83 he took five catches in an innings and eight in the match against Sri Lanka at Wellington, and played his final Tests on the 1983 tour of England.